 Department of Systems and Synthetic Microbiology

-Inner workings of microbial cells
+Inner workings of microbial cells and communities

 All cellular processes are carried out by groups of interacting proteins.
 The main goal of our research is to understand how these protein networks function in a highly dynamic, crowded and noisy environment within microbial cells, and to elucidate general principles of their organization, operation and evolution.
 We focus on processes that are characteristic to most cellular life forms – motility, environmental sensing, signal exchange and division – using well-tractable bacterial (Escherichia coli) and yeast (Saccharomyces cerevisiae) models.
 Besides intracellular networks in individual cells, we also investigate networks formed by interactions of multiple cells in microbial communities.